he7d3r/mw-gadget-CrossWikiWatchlist/README.md

-xwiki-watchlist
+CrossWikiWatchlist
 ===============

-JS based cross-wiki watchlist tool thing.

-Still only at a proof of concept stage.
+JavaScript based tool to monitor watchlists from more than one wiki in a single page.

-Idea: Use CORS to fetch watchlists from whatever wikis the user wants, compile into one list, and sort by timestamp, and then re-render the output.
+Uses CORS to fetch watchlists from whatever wikis the user wants, compile into one list, and sort by timestamp, and then re-render the output.

-Code released into the public domain.